 Fargesia 'Viking' is one of the fabulous new generation of hybrid bamboos developed by Fargesia expert Hans Verweig by crossing two different species of Fargesia, murielae and nitida which were coincindently flowering at the same time during 2005.
 The resulting seedling have given birth to 'Viking', 'Winter Joy' and 'Obelisk'.

-Fargesia 'Viking' is an oustanding bamboo destined to become very popular due to it's clumping nature, does not require rootbarrier, is extremely hardy and has really good leaf quality even in the depths of winter.
+Fargesia 'Viking' is an outstanding bamboo destined to become very popular due to it's clumping nature, does not require root barrier, is extremely hardy and has really good leaf quality even in the depths of winter.

 'Viking' produces sturdy canes which when young are a greyish green turning reddish in the sun as they mature.
 The fresh green leaves are larger than 'Winters Joy' and 'Obelisk'.
 It is a vigorous clump forming grower with a neat upright habit.